owlbarn/tutorial/bin/README.md

-These scripts form the compilation pipeline for OCaml Scientific Computing.
+These scripts form the compilation pipeline for Owl Online Tutorials.
 They aren't really designed to be useful outside of the book toolchain, but the plan is to factor out the useful bits eventually.